FREE Shipping on orders over $899

 Benefits: Ginger can help stimulate digestion, reduce bloating, and soothe an upset stomach.
 It may also help promote regular bowel movements.

-How to Use: Ginger can be consumed fresh, in powdered form, in tea form, or as a supplement.
-It is recommended to take ginger with meals to improve digestion.
+How to Use It: Ginger can be consumed fresh, powdered, in tea form, or as a supplement.
+It's recommended to take ginger with meals to improve digestion.

 8. Garlic